Children at Risk of Exploitation

 In October the St Helens PREVENT Operational Guidance and Action Plan were approved by the Council's Cabinet.
 The PREVENT Action Plan identifies training as a priority for the Council and the wider partnership who will provide our local multi-agency response to identified concerns.
 Training briefings are currently being planned for the Authority and dates will be confirmed in due course.

 CHANNEL panels take place on a monthly basis for St Helens wherein vulnerable children and adult referrals can be discussed and appropriate intervention put in place to support them from being drawn into terrorist activity.
-Attached is the confirmed PREVENT referral pathway for the LA and referral form for use by any professional who wishes to refer in.
+Attached on the side of this page is the confirmed PREVENT referral pathway for the LA and referral form for use by any professional who wishes to refer in.